A Complete Guide to Travel Agency Websites [+Comparison Chart]

 - WP Engine (save 20% on monthly plans | 4 months free on annual plans using this link).
 WP Engine is the premium, white-glove host, meaning top website speeds, amazing support . . . and it has premium pricing as a result.

 We highly recommend getting a custom email at your domain to add that professional polish.
 Consider our email: firstname.lastname@example.org compared to helloHAR@gmail.com.

 Costs for custom emails are about $5/month.

 You can typically get custom emails through the company you purchase your domain with.
-If you’re interested in using G Suite through Google to get your custom email, we have some 20% promo codes for new users!
+If you’re interested in using Google Workspace to get your custom email, we have some 2 week free trials + 10% promo codes for new users!
 Pop us a note in the comments and we’ll send you over a code!